-\begin{remark} The authors in \cite{aronow2014} proposed a consistent estimator for the sharp bound on the asymptotic variance of the difference-in-means estimator in randomized experiments with scalar outcomes and two treatments.
-Their proposed estimator is generally less conservative than the Neyman-type variance estimator $ \widehat{ \boldsymbol V}_n(\Y) $.
-It will be interesting to extend their results to our setting of stratified factorial experiments. \end{remark}
+\begin{remark} The authors in \cite{aronow2014} proposed a consistent estimator for the sharp bound on the asymptotic variance of the difference-in-means estimator in completely randomized experiments with scalar outcomes and two treatments.
+Their proposed estimator is generally less conservative than the Neyman-type variance estimator.
+It will be interesting to extend their results to randomized block factorial experiments. \end{remark}